|Our little piece of Paradise in the Rainforest|

 |The mighty Michael and Jan.
 Who knew an Ivy League Math scholar and a chef would be so good at everything?|

-Scott has allergies to Cigarette smoke and the chemicals in insect repellants,deodorants,bug spray etc and Ann has Asthma
+Scott has allergies to Cigarette smoke and the chemicals in insect repellants,deodorants,bug spray etc and Ann and Sean have mild Asthma

-So we do not accept smokers and people need to refrain from using aerosol sprays and perfumes/deodorants whilst staying with us..
+So NO SMOKERS and people need to refrain from using aerosol sprays and perfumes/deodorants whilst staying with us..

-We are happy to provide you with our own homemade insect repellent so please DO NOT bring your own..
+We are happy to provide you with our own low allergy homemade insect repellent while you are here..

 Unfortunately You will be asked to leave if you cannot adhere to this .